 How often does the forum meet?

 As a member of the Forum member you would be expected to attend up to four meetings during the year.
-Whilst our centres have limited opening these meetings will be held online via MS Teams.
+These meetings will be held online via MS Teams.
 As a learner we can provide you with Office 365 to access this on your own devices.

 Who attends the meetings?